 Use tech to automatically track and record activity

-Web-based tools like ActiveCollab and Asana enable users to log in and manage tasks, and makes for easy sharing files and collaboration.
+Web-based tools like ActiveCollab and Asana enable users to log in and manage tasks and makes for easy sharing of files and collaboration.
 Tracking tools like TimeCamp can automatically track time spent and productivity based on website and app usage, while the app WhenIWork is a more comprehensive system that can manage time tracking along with timesheets and payroll.

 Schedule in some face time

 Using FaceTime, Google Hangouts, or Skype to video conference can boost morale and improve communication, and so many companies with a high number of telecommuters will have video calls throughout the week.
 In addition to these tools, software like GoToMeeting has been specially designed to make it easy for people to attend meetings virtually, enabling employees to professionally give presentations and “attend” meetings from anywhere.

 Implement cloud technology

 With this in place, companies with staff in different locations can input cloud technology to increase communications globally.
 This can be achieved by using existing technology or having your own bespoke system developed, depending on the size of your organization.